Scandltd/vue-injector/docs/api/README.md

 ### context

-- тип: `any`
+- type: `any`
-- не обязательный
+- unnecessary

-  Установка дополнительного контекста для сервиса. Доступен через свойство `context`.
+  Installation of additional context for a service is available through `context` property.

   ``` js
     @Injectable({